dazemc/simple_flutter_stopwatch/README.md

-This is a minimalistic flutter stopwatch
+This is a minimalistic flutter stopwatch using getx as the state managment solution.
+Useful as a template.